larsjuhljensen/JensenLab/_pages/training_textmining_bridge.md

 <https://diseases.jensenlab.org/Entity?documents=10&type1=-26&id1=DOID:1289>

 _Which diseases are highlighted in the abstracts?
-Can you think of the reason why other diseases are also mentioned?_
+Can you think of the reason why they are highlighted?_

 ### 1.3 Relation extraction

 The goal of cooccurrence-based relation extraction (RE) is to link entities (A, B) to each other based on them being mentioned together in documents (A → documents → B).

 Go to <https://diseases.jensenlab.org/> and query for **colorectal cancer**.
-Again, click on it on the Search results page .
+Click on the disease term on the Search results page.

 _Which gene is most strongly associated with colorectal cancer according to text mining?_